Museo Thyssen-Bornemisza, Madrid

-The Museo Thyssen-Bornemisza is a famous museum in Madrid with notable artworks, ranging from the Middle-ages to Modernity.
+The Museo Thyssen-Bornemisza is a museum in Madrid with a remarkable collection of art from the Middle-ages to Modernity.

-The museum was opened in 1992 in the 19th century Palacio de Villahermosa and enlarged in 2004 with an expansion and a plaza, designed by BOPBAA architects (Josep Bohigas, Francesc Pla e Iñaki Baquero).
+Located not far from the Prado Museum on the Paseo del Prado in central Madrid, the Museo Thyssen-Bornemisza was opened in 1992 in the 19th-century Palacio de Villahermosa and enlarged with an expansion and a plaza designed by BOPBAA architects (Josep Bohigas, Francesc Pla e Iñaki Baquero) in 2004.

-The museum displays artworks belonging to two distinct collections: the Thyssen-Bornemisza collection, acquired by the Spanish government in 1993, and the Carmen Thyssen-Bornemisza private collection.
+The museum presents works belonging to two distinct collections: the Thyssen-Bornemisza Collection, acquired by the Spanish government in 1993, and the private collection of Carmen Thyssen-Bornemisza.

-The combined collections include nearly 1,000 pieces, mostly related to European and American art from the 13th to the 20th century.
+The combined collections comprise nearly 1,000 pieces, mostly related to European and American art from the 13th to the 20th century.

-The museum exposes several masterpieces of the most renowned artists, including Duccio, Dürer, Holbein, Rubens, Caravaggio, Canaletto, Cézanne, Monet, Gauguin, Van Gogh, Picasso, Klee, Chagall, Hopper, Rothko, Raushenberg and Lichtenstein, just to name a few.
+The museum exposes several masterpieces of the most renowned artists, including Duccio da Buoninsegna, Albrecht Dürer, Jans Holbein, Peter Paul Rubens, Caravaggio, Canaletto, Paul Cézanne, Claude Monet, Paul Gauguin, Vincent Van Gogh, Pablo Picasso, Paul Klee, Marc Chagall, Edward Hopper, Marc Rothko, Robert Rauschenberg, Roy Lichtenstein, and Lucien Freud, to name a few.

-The museum organizes temporary exhibitions, lectures, concerts, educational programs, workshops and guided tours, and includes a shop, a restaurant-café, an outdoor bar and a restaurant provided with a terrace overlooking the Paseo del Prado.
+The museum organizes temporary exhibitions, lectures, concerts, educational programs, workshops, and guided tours, and includes a shop, a restaurant-café, an outdoor bar, and a restaurant with a terrace overlooking the Paseo del Prado.

-The Museo Thyssen-Bornemisza is accessible to disabled people; a free wheelchair-borrowing service is available.
+The Museo Thyssen-Bornemisza is accessible to physically-impaired people and also offers a free wheelchair-borrowing service.

 How our readers rate this museum (you can vote)